WenshuaiJiangCorn/sl-experiment-wj/README.md

 This library functions as the central hub for collecting and preprocessing the data for all current and future projects in the Sun lab.
 To do so, it exposes the API to interface with all data acquisition systems in the lab.
-Primarily, this relies on specializing varius general-purpose libraries released as part of the 'Ataraxis' science-automation project to work within the specific hardware implementations available in the lab.
+Primarily, this relies on specializing various general-purpose libraries released as part of the 'Ataraxis' science-automation project to work within the specific hardware implementations available in the lab.

-This library is explicitly designed to work with the specific hardware and data handling strategies used in the Sun lab, and will likely not work in other contexts without extensive modification.
+This library is explicitly designed to work with the specific hardware and data handling strategies used in the Sun lab and will likely not work in other contexts without extensive modification.
 The library broadly consists of two
 parts: the shared assets and the acquisition-system-specific bindings.
 The shared assets are reused by all acquisition systems and are mostly inherited from the [sl-shared-assets](https://github.com/Sun-Lab-NBB/sl-shared-assets) library.